 - They also get to vote on whether Frankie’s engineering ideas will succeed or fail, and understand how engineers design, build and then test their inventions.

-- Workshop length is 50 minutes to 1 hour.
+- Workshop length is 1 hour.
 Delivered in the classroom to 30 pupils maximum at a time

 - Delivered by: Cath Hassell (author of the book) and one or two actual real-life engineers!